 Feline Mast Cell Disease:

 Feline mast cell disease is different from mast cell tumors found in canine patients.
+It accounts for 8-21% of skin tumors in cats.
 The most common feline breed associated with this disease is the Siamese cat.
 Unlike the dog, the most common locations found in feline patients are the head and neck followed by the extremities.
 Additionally, cutaneous mast cell tumors found on the head and neck of cats are less aggressive than those found in dogs.
 Some cutaneous mast cell tumors will spontaneously regress.
 However, if you notice a tumor on your cat it is recommended to schedule an appointment with your primary care veterinarian for evaluation.
 Cats with cutaneous mast cells still need clinical staging prior to surgery to evaluate for metastasis.
 The overall prognosis for cats with the cutaneous form of this disease is good with low recurrence rates.
-A more serious form of mast cell tumors exists in cats known as the visceral form where the spleen is affected without any tumors on the skin.
+A more serious form of mast cell tumors exists in cats known as the visceral form where the intestines or spleen is affected without any tumors on the skin.
 Removal of the spleen should be pursued in these cases.
 This form carries a poor prognosis and is associated with clinical signs such as vomiting, weight loss, and loss of appetite.